nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 const gemHiepSkupe = function () { // No parameter needed
                                    // Resource contained inside

+    /*
+        The gem mine does not exist outside the barricade of the hïep-sküpes.
+The Lexscopistanians build the barricade
+        around their facility AND the resource.

+        a.k.a.
+        Instead of being located in an outer scope to the function, the gem mine is enclosed by the scope of the `gemHiepSkupe`.
+    */
     const GemMine = [
         {
             "type": "Onyx",
+            "kilograms": 453
+        },
+        {
+            "type": "Amethyst",
+            "kilograms": 523
+        },
+        {
+            "type": "Bloodstone",
+            "kilograms": 242
+        },
+        {
+            "type": "Emerald",
+            "kilograms": 169
         }
     ]

+    /*
+        Instead of processing the entirety of the resources in bulk - which is what the staak-skupe does - this sküpe will return an object that has a method for processing each type of mineral.

+        We're exposing the functionality of this skupe to code in the outer scope, so that the order in which minerals are processed can be customized.

+        Hïep-sküpes workshops can process 5 kilograms of a mineral with each work order.
+    */
+    return {
+        "process": function (requestedMineral) {
+            /*
+                Subtract 5 from the total kilograms available in the gem mine, but make sure you stop when there are no minerals left.
+            */
+            if ( /* There are more than 5 of the mineral remaining */ ) {
+                /*
+                    You can reference the `GemMine` variable here because it lives in an outer scope: e.g. GemMine[requestedMineral]
+                */
             }
+        }
+    }
+}

+/*
+    The SkupeManager variable represents the object with the `process` method on it.
+*/
+const SkupeManager = gemHiepSkupe()

+/*
+    Process the gems in any order you like until there none left in the gem mine.
+*/

+/*
+    Create 30 storage containers, which is how many a hïep-sküpe is equipped with.
+*/

+/*
+    Place the gems in the storage containers, making sure that once a container has 567 kilograms of gems, you move to the next one.
+*/
 ```